Contract or grant?

 Often, funders are explicit about whether funding is a contract or grant but you can always ask if this is not clear.

-Because there are accounting and tax implications, you will need to agree the status of the funding with the funder.
+Because there are accounting and tax implications, you will need to agree the status of the funding with the funder in writing.